wuletawwonte/ethubu/README.md

-# my-ubuntu-setup
+# Ethubu

-> This custom shell script is designed to automate the setup process following a fresh Ubuntu Desktop installation.
-It installs the software I regularly use and applies my preferred system settings.
+> This is a custom shell script designed to automate the setup process following a fresh Ubuntu Desktop installation.
+It installs the software I regularly use mostly for development and applies my preferred system settings.

 ## Features